danielneil/Shark/doc/README.PLUGINS.md

 **Usage:** check_website_for_changes.py [-h] [-t TICKER] [-u URL]

-This plugin monitors a website for changes.
-E.g. the Investor Information section of a publicly listed company, or a page displaying news for a specific derivative.
+This plugin monitors a website of interest for changes.
+E.g. the investors section of a publicly listed company's website

 **Optional Arguments**:
   -h, --help            show this help message and exit